kingsley-123/Rick-and-Morty/README.md

 This project implements an automated ETL (Extract, Transform, Load) pipeline for the Rick and Morty API data using Apache Airflow.
 The pipeline extracts character, location, and episode data from the Rick and Morty API, transforms it, stores it in PostgreSQL, and visualizes it using Power BI.
 The entire solution is containerized using Docker for easy deployment and scalability.

 # Features
-1. Automated data pipeline using Apache Airflow
+1. Extract character, location, and episode data from Rick and Morty AP
-2. Containerized solution with Docker
+2. Data transformation and cleaning
-3. Data extraction from Rick and Morty API
+3. Persistent storage in PostgreSQL database
-4. Data transformation and cleaning
+4. Interactive dashboards in Power BI
-5. Persistent storage in PostgreSQL database
+5. Scheduled data updates
-6. Interactive dashboards in Power BI
+6. Automate the entire process using Apache Airflow
-7. Scheduled data updates
+7. Containerized solution with Docker

 # Technologies Used
 1. Python